HEALTH AND WELLNESS AWARENESS

-In attendance are the officers and staff of PGMC led by its Vice President, Tan Eng Hwa.
+In attendance are the officers and staff of PGMC led by its Vice Chairman, Tan Eng Hwa.
 Doing the lecture about cancer is Dr. Dennis Macalinao, MD.
 It was mentioned that cancer is one of the leading causes of mortality in the world today.
 In the Philippines, cancer is the fourth leading cause of death among Filipinos.
 It is developed when the body cells grow into cancer, making it difficult for the immune system to eliminate.
 The risk of developing cancer is due to what we eat, how much we exercise, and how well we deal with stress.
 The lecture specifically expounded about breast, prostate and colon cancer, their risk factors, how to lower the risk and the latest modalities of treatment.

 Dr. Macalinao explained that cancer is preventable and taught the staff of the various screening and assessments on how to detect the disease.
 With simple lifestyle changes, keeping track of what we eat or drink, continuing healthy habits and setting up a good mental attitude are just simple ways to keep a healthy lifestyle.